GALes/maker-bundle/README.md

 # GALes Maker Bundle for CRUD Creation

-Symfony4 / 5 CRUD generator bundle with pagination, filtering, Twitter bootstrap v4.4.1 markup and many other features.
-It's Simple to use (TODO: and fully customizable).
+Symfony4 / 5 CRUD generator bundle with pagination, filtering, Twitter bootstrap v4.6 markup and many other features.
+It's Simple to use and fully customizable.

 Designed to bring back the functionality of PetkoparaCrudGeneratorBundle, but reusing the logic from Symfony's Maker Bundle.